 - When connecting to the Symantec Endpoint Protection Manager Web Console using Firefox, the first three tabs (Home, Monitors, and Reports) do not display, and you see the message "Your connection is not secure" (error code: sec_error_unknown_issuer), with no option to add the certificate to trust.

-The web browser does not have a certificate for a remote Symantec Endpoint Protection Manager console or Symantec Protection Center, or the certificate has not been installed.
+The web browser does not have a certificate for a remote Symantec Endpoint Protection Manager console, or the certificate has not been installed.

 This document describes a procedure for installing a self-signed certificate to the Trusted Root Certification Authorities store on most Windows operating systems, which is unsupported and are provided for your convenience only.
 Due to the nature of this procedure, Symantec Technical Support cannot provide support for this procedure.